gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 55 — Agentic RAG: Agent + RAG مع بعض
+### Day 55 — Agentic RAG: Agent + RAG Combined

-ابنِ Agent يقرر متى يبحث في Documents ومتى يستخدم معرفته العامة.
+Build an agent that decides when to search documents and when to use its general knowledge.

 **`RAG` · `Agents`**